-Justin: With a technical domain that is very new to Parkinson's UK how much of a challenge has it been to develop the team so that it has the right competencies to deliver your strategy?
+Collingwood: With a technical domain that is very new to Parkinson's UK how much of a challenge has it been to develop the team so that it has the right competencies to deliver your strategy?

 Shaun: This has been a very challenging two years for the team as prior to the transformation work starting they were responsible for the core CRM platform only.
 As well as learning new technical skills they have had to adapt to new agile ways of working during a period of significant change across the organisation.
 Earlier this year we also created a central analytics and insight team to raise the profile of data and analysis as part of my existing data and technology team.

 In the last two years Parkinson's UK has implemented a new case management solution, replaced our email marketing platform, migrated to G Suite, rolled out a new consent solution and implemented a new events platform.
 I am in awe of my team and how well they have performed during this transformation.

 As a charity we have limited resources and as an early adopter of much of the technology we are unable to compete on salaries with commercial organisations.
 It was always my preference though to upskill the team and provide opportunities for development, as the team has transformed, we have identified new roles and the structure and capability needs will continue to evolve.
 When we do have vacancies we know we can’t compete with other organisations but we have a technology stack that most companies would envy, a talented team and are contributing to improving the lives of everybody affected by Parkinson’s and finding a cure.